gvwilson/sensibleadventures/maddy-roo/old.md

 of what had tangled it.

-At the last possible moment the bot cut the rotor and jerked backward to land on its feet on the roof of the mayor's house.
+At the last possible moment the bot cut the rotor and jerked backward to land on its feet.
+Its heels cracked against the railing of the balcony of the mayor's house.
-They tumbled and twisted and crashed to the cobbles below, Dockety on bottom with Maddy and Sindy bruised and winded on top of him.
+They tumbled and twisted and crashed to the cobbles below, Dockety on bottom and the two young roos bruised and winded on top of him.

 "Oooh..."
 Maddy groaned.
 Everything hurt,
 but that meant she was alive.
-She opened her eyes and looked up straight into the barrel of the mayor's zap gun.
+She opened her eyes and looked up into the barrel of the mayor's zap run.
 Half a dozen militia stood on either side of the old wolf, pikes and axes in hand.